scottie-l/reading-notes/reading-notes-401/class-29/class-29.md

 # Notes - Day 29

-# Quiz - Day 29

----
-## Quiz: Graphs

-1. What's a DAG?
-2. What is a Digraph?
-3. What is a Cyclic Graph?
-4. What's a weighted graph?
-5. What is a Completed graph?
-6. How is an adjacency array represented?
-7. What are the methods for traversing through a graph?
-8. Explain what a "vertex" is?
-9. If you have a standalone node, what it might be called?
-10. Graphs are represented in 2 ways, what are they?

----
----

 ## <a href = "https://codefellows.github.io/common_curriculum/data_structures_and_algorithms/Code_401/class-35/resources/graphs.html">Graphs</a>

 A graph is a non-linear data structure that can be looked at as a collection of vertices, or nodes, potentially connected by line segments, named, edges.